 The World Health Organization's (WHO) International Classification of Functioning, Disability and Health (ICF) is a common framework to understand and describe functioning and disability.
-To make the ICF applicable in practice and to allow a user-friendly description of functioning and disability, WHO and the ICF Research Branch (www.icf-research-branch.org) created a scientifically-based process for developing core sets of ICF categories or "ICF Core Sets".
-ICF Core Sets facilitate the description of functioning in clinical practice by providing lists of categories that are relevant for specific health conditions and health care contexts.
+To make the ICF more applicable for everyday use, WHO and the ICF Research Branch (www.icf-research-branch.org) created a process for developing core sets of ICF categories or "ICF Core Sets".
+ICF Core Sets facilitate the description of functioning, for example in clinical practice, by providing lists of essential categories that are relevant for specific health conditions and health care contexts.
 These ICF categories were selected from the entire ICF

-following a scientific approach based on preliminary studies and with the involvement of experts.
+following a scientific process based on preparatory studies and the involvement of a multidisciplinary group of experts.

 To facilitate the use of ICF Core Sets, a manual outlining one approach for using them in clinical practice is available (see below).
 This interactive electronic documentation tool www.icf-core-sets.org was developed to accompany this manual.
 This tool is available in English, Spanish, German, French, Mandarin Chinese and Finnish.
 Click the button "Go to the electronic ICF-based Documentation Tool" below to access the tool in all the language versions.